 It is a pleasure to welcome you to the International Institute for Justice and the Rule of Law (IIJ), and we look forward to working with partner governments and organizations to fulfill the vision of its founders.

-To date, the programs have focused on such topics as
+To date, the programmes have focused on such topics as

 1) Investigation, prosecution and adjudication of terrorism cases, including those involving ISIS-inspired and linked home-grown extremists (HVEs);